 Case Management Certificate: Program Overview

-Learn about case management certificates.
-Read on for more information regarding the admission requirements for such programs, the coursework and training included, and the potential careers and advancement opportunities available to graduates.
+Learn about case management certificate programs.
+Read on for more information regarding admission requirements, coursework and training as well as potential careers and advancement opportunities for graduates.

 These programs may request that applicants hold a bachelor's degree and have taken a minimum number of courses related to case management.
 These programs are commonly offered as post-baccalaureate or professional certificate options, and may require the completion of relevant work in the field for admissions.